 Tools & Resources

-Payments: Square - Accept card payments, send invoices.
+Payments: Square - Take treatment payments, deposits, and retail skincare sales, and store cards on file for memberships.
 Free reader, no monthly fees.

 Some links are affiliate links.
 We may earn a commission at no extra cost to you.